Alquity Future World Fund

 Disclaimer

-The Alquity Future World Fund is a sub-fund of the Alquity SICAV (the “Fund”), which is a UCITS-compliant investment vehicle and a recognised collective investment scheme under the Financial Services and Markets Act 2000 (FSMA) in the United Kingdom.
+The Alquity Asia Fund, the Alquity Future World Fund, the Alquity Indian Subcontinent Fund, and the Alquity Global Impact Fund are all sub-funds of the Alquity SICAV (the “Fund”), which is a UCITS-compliant investment vehicle and a recognised collective investment scheme under the Financial Services and Markets Act 2000 (FSMA) in the United Kingdom.

 The Alquity SICAV is an open-ended investment company managed by Limestone Platform incorporated under the laws of Luxembourg and authorised by the Commission de Surveillance du Secteur Financier (CSSF).
 The Fund is authorised under the UCITS Directive (Directive 2009/65/EC).
 Sub-funds may not be registered for distribution in all jurisdictions.
 Alquity Investment Management Limited (AIML) acts as the investment manager to the SICAV.
 AIML is incorporated in England and Wales (Company No. 07992381) and is authorised and regulated by the Financial Conduct Authority (FRN 463991).
 Its registered office is Audrey House, Ely Place, London, EC1N 6SN.